gcr-solutions/recommender-system-dev-workshop/docs/develop-experience/8_change_method/_index.en.md

 |Rank Model Substitution|aws-personalized-ranking |The existing ranking model of the GCR Recommendation System is the DKN model based on the knowledge graph.
 If you want to use the ranking model provided by Amazon Personalize, you can adopt this plan.
 The online part of this plan replaces the DKN model of the ranking module with the aws-personalized-ranking model.
 On the basis of the original process, the offline part adds the model training and data set import process of the Amazon Personalize service, and replaces the model with the aws-personalized-ranking model in the rank batch.|ps-rank|
 |One Way Recall Logic|aws-sims |The existing recall model of the GCR Recommendation System contains four-way recall logic.
 If you want to use the item similarity model provided by Amazon Personalize as the fifth recall logic, you can adopt this plan.
 In the online part of this plan, one more recall logic provided by Amazon Personalize is added to the recall module.
 On the basis of the original process, the offline part adds the model training and data set import process of the Amazon Personalize service, and adds the recall logic implemented by aws-sims to the recall batch. |ps-sims|

+Running the `change-method.sh` script to switch methods.
+If you have not deployed this recommended method, please follow the terminal printing requirements for deployment.

 If you want to switch to the **Complete Substitution**, execute the following command:
 ```shell
 cd /home/ec2-user/environment/recommender-system-dev-workshop-code/scripts